KinsonDigital/VersionMiner/README.md

 ```

 <div align="left">
-Search for a key without using case-sensitivity:
+Searches for a key without using case-sensitivity:

 ``` yml
 #Example 3 Workflow